alumet-dev/alumet/plugins/influxdb/README.md

 By changing the config options, you can choose which attributes translate to tags and which ones translate to fields.

-For example, depending on the config, the same alumet point will lead to different influxdb point.
-Here is the alumet point's rust structure.
+For example, depending on the config, the same alumet point will lead to a different influxdb point.
+Here are some examples.

+Let us take the following Alumet measurement point, and see how it is translated to an record.

 ```rust
 MeasurementPoint {